 This will be the longest day on a horse (8 hours approx.).

 Day 3: REAL DE LA CRUZ

-	The third will be an active rest day.
-You can decide whether staying near the shelter or make a trek of recognition accompanied by the guide, that will show you the local flora and fauna.
+The third day will be an active rest day.
+You can decide whether to stay near the shelter or go on a short hike, accompanied by your guide, who will show you the local flora and fauna.

-	After lunch you will be able to enjoy a demonstration of the gauchos’ skills (with ‘lazo’ and ‘boleadoras’).
+After lunch there will be a demonstration of the gauchos’ cowboy skills (with ‘lazo’ and ‘boleadoras’).